AmigaAbattoir/nova-actionscript3/actionscript3.novaextension/README.md

 ActionScript 3 requires the following to be installed on your Mac:

 * Java

+  * You may need JDK 11+ to avoid problems with ANEs.
+Sometime mxmlc will return "Error: null" when using Java 1.8.

 * (Harman) Adobe Air or Flex SDK